-saw palmetto extract is contained I don't know - when I emailed them about this they said that they don’t disclose the exact amounts.
+saw palmetto extract is contained is unknown - when I emailed them about this they said that they don’t disclose the exact amounts.

 All of which raises the question:

-Many people seem to think that 320 mg of a standardized extract is the optimum daily dose because that’s what has been proven effective against prostate problems in men.
-But, given how widely the saw palmetto content varies in the hair regrowth products reviewed above, this suggests that value is far from certain.
+Many people seem to think that 320 mg of a standardized extract is the optimum daily dosage because that’s what has been proven effective against prostate problems in men.
+But given how widely the amount of saw palmetto varies in the hair regrowth products reviewed above, this suggests that value is far from certain.

-The dose issue aside, from the research I've done it seems that saw palmetto can benefit people with hair loss but only very slowly and to quite a small extent – e.g., perhaps after six months or more, it might slow down your rate of hair loss or improve the growth of your existing hair.
+The dosage issue aside, from the research I've done it seems that saw palmetto can benefit people with hair loss, but only very slowly and to quite a small extent – e.g., perhaps after six months or more, it might slow down your rate of hair loss or improve the growth of your existing hair.